 - The central economic problem is scarcity.
-There is a limited amount of factors of production (labour, land, capital and entrepreneurship) and unlimited wants. - Choices have to be made regarding the allocation of scarce resources and this incurs an opportunity cost. - All economic agents are assumed to be rational and weigh the marginal benefits of each activity against its marginal costs. - A rational economic agent will consume or produce when their marginal benefit > marginal costs and stop at where their marginal benefit = marginal costs. - The decision-making framework shows the process of decision-making which takes into account various considerations. - The PPC is an economic framework that illustrates the concepts of scarcity, choice and opportunity cost.
+There is a limited amount of factors of production (labour, land, capital and entrepreneurship) and unlimited wants. - Choices have to be made regarding the allocation of scarce resources and this incurs an opportunity cost. - All economic agents are assumed to be rational and weigh the marginal benefits of each activity against its marginal costs. - A rational economic agent will consume or produce when their marginal benefit > marginal costs and stop at where their marginal benefit = marginal costs.
+This is referred to as the marginalist principle. - The decision-making framework shows the process of decision-making which takes into account various considerations. - The PPC is an economic framework that illustrates the central problem of economics.